 - the cooling off period of three clear business days has expired; and

 - the vendor has not accepted the purchaser’s offer; and

 - the vendor makes a counter offer in which the purchaser accepts.

-In this scenario the cooling off period will commence from the day the purchaser accepts (both verbally and in writing) the vendor’s counter offer.
+In this scenario it can be argued by the purchaser that the cooling off period commences from the day the purchaser accepts (both verbally and in writing) the vendor’s counter offer, but only if the purchaser re-signs the contract.
 The right to cool off is not excluded as the vendor did not accept the first offer from the purchaser.
 Where the vendor has not accepted the offer, there is no contract to found a right to cool off.